Rotator Cuff Tears and Related Injuries

 Partial thickness rotator cuff tears….

-Full thickness rotator cuff tears…
+Full-thickness rotator cuff tears…

-Full thickness or complete tears are also fairly common.
-Many tears are attritional or degenerative, while some are acute, or the result of a fall or accident.
-Attritional tears are similar to your favorite pair of blue jeans.
+Degenerative cuff tears are similar in appearance to your favorite pair of blue jeans.
 One day you look down and you see a hole around the knee.
 Did you tear them… no. The denim just wore out.
-Can you imagine trying to sew that fabric back together?

 Is an MRI necessary?

 In many instances an accurate history and physical exam can lead to an accurate diagnosis — and an MRI is not necessary.
 If your exam reveals severe pain and weakness, then an MRI will be helpful to see if your weakness is secondary to pain or an actual tear.
 Remember, based on your age, you may have had a tear BEFORE your shoulder pain began.
-Therefore an MRI can sometimes lead to unnecessary surgical recommendations.

-Is Surgery Necessary for all Rotator Cuff Tears?
+Rotator Cuff Surgery: Is Surgery Necessary for all Rotator Cuff Tears?

 Remember: Even if you are doing well —- some small tears become larger.
 We do not know which tears will grow and which will not, so follow-up with your surgeon is important, even if you feel fine.

 Traumatic rotator cuff tears are a different story altogether.
-If you fell, or suffered a severe injury and notice weakness, loss of motion and severe shoulder pain you should see a shoulder specialist sooner rather that later.
+If you fell, or suffered a severe injury and notice weakness, loss of motion and severe shoulder pain you should see a shoulder specialist sooner rather than later.
 Most active shoulder surgeons favor early rotator cuff surgery for large traumatic rotator cuff tears.
 This is because your tissue was most likely normal prior to trauma and therefore the results of surgery should be good with regards to improvement in strength, range of motion and elimination of pain.

 How is Rotator Cuff surgery performed?